 The Protected EHT Action field is defined in 9.6.35.1 (Protected EHT Action field).

-The Dialog Token field value is copied from the Dialog Token field in the corresponding EPCS Priority Access Enable Request frame.
+(#16573) When the EPCS Priority Access Enable Response frame is sent as a response to the EPCS Priority Access Enable Request frame, the Dialog Token field value is copied from the Dialog Token field in the corresponding EPCS Priority Access Enable Request frame.

+(#16573) When EPCS Priority Access Enable Response frame is sent in unsolicited mode, the Dialog Token field is set to 0.

-The Status Code field values are defined in Table 9-78 (Status codes).
+The Status Code field values are defined in Table 9-78 (Status codes). (#16573) When EPCS Priority Access Enable Response frame is sent in unsolicited mode, the Status Code field is set to 0 (Success)

 The Priority Access Multi-Link field is defined in 9.4.2.312.6 (Priority Access Multi-Link element).